constanza-giuliano/dynamic-PL-statement/README.md

 ## Screenshots

 ### Financial Analysis
+This page presents a high-level view of the company's financial performance, summarizing revenue, costs, and overall results for the selected period.
+It allows management to quickly monitor the general financial health of the business before drilling down into the detailed P&L structure.
 ![P&L Overview](images/overview.png)

 ### P&L
+This page displays the full Profit & Loss statement, structured to support both vertical analysis (each line as a percentage of revenue) and horizontal analysis (evolution across periods).
+It breaks down revenue, cost of goods sold, gross profit, operating expenses, and net result, giving management a detailed and traceable view of how profitability is built line by line.
 ![P&L Analysis](images/P&L-statement.png)

 ### Dynamic Logic (Currency, Units, Averages)
+This page displays the full Profit & Loss statement, structured to support both vertical analysis (each line as a percentage of revenue) and horizontal analysis (evolution across periods).
+It breaks down revenue, cost of goods sold, gross profit, operating expenses, and net result, giving management a detailed and traceable view of how profitability is built line by line.
 ![P&L Dynamic](images/Currencyandperc.png)
 ![P&L Dynamic](images/usdavg.png)

+## Key Insights & Recommendations
+This analysis provides a clear and flexible view of the company's financial performance, supporting management decision-making across currencies, aggregation levels, and time periods.

+### Key Insights
+Gross and net profitability can vary significantly depending on the currency and aggregation level selected, highlighting the importance of a flexible reporting structure.
+Vertical analysis reveals which cost and expense lines have the greatest impact on the final result, exposing structural cost drivers.
+Horizontal analysis across periods helps identify trends and deviations in revenue and cost behavior over time.
+### Business Recommendations
+Use vertical analysis regularly to monitor the weight of key cost lines and detect early signs of margin erosion.
+Leverage the ARS/USD and $/% toggles to align financial reporting with both local management needs and currency exposure analysis.
+Extend the data model with budget or forecast data to enable variance analysis between actual and planned results.